Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Model problems

 \subsection{Quad-Laplacian}

-The second problem we study is composed by four Laplace operators and we name it as Quad-Laplacian.
-The main motivation why we introduce this synthetic model is because we aim to study scalar problems with non-trivial off-diagonal "coupling" operators.
-The Laplace operator generates a non-trivial matrix once the discretisation is applied to the problem.
+The second problem we study is composed of four Laplace operators, and we name it as Quad-Laplacian.
+The main motivation for introducing this synthetic model is to study scalar problems with non-trivial off-diagonal "coupling" operators.
 The strong form of Quad-Laplacian reads